 - You may find MAF designs with integrated IAT and sometimes BARO sensors.
 (Keep that in mind during diagnostics)

 - Some air flow meters have digital outputs.
 Digital outputs can only be measured using frequency meters (DVOM or oscilloscope) or an automotive scan tool.

-How Do You Diagnose A Failing Mass Air Flow Sensor?
+How Do You Diagnose A Bad Mass Air Flow Sensor?

 For the purpose of this article, it’s assumed that you have a basic knowledge of safety precautions while working on your vehicle.